Frequently Asked Questions

 No, our sessions are informal first aid awareness sessions.
 You will be taught first aid every week - starting with more basic skills (like primary and secondary survey) and progressing toward more elaborate ones (like dealing with a major incident).
 Although we give our most loyal members certificates of active participation* to celebrate their contribution to the society, this does not serve as a formal qualification.

 Our volunteers have an array of opportunities to choose from!
 The bulk of our activity consists of providing first aid at local events every week.
-This includes weekly sports events on campus (Cryfield and Westwood) and daily shifts at the A&E at George Elliot Hospital.
+This includes weekly sports events on campus (like matches on Cryfield pitches) and daily shifts at the A&E at George Elliot Hospital.
 We also collaborate with other SJA units around Coventry to cover larger-scale events (recent examples include Godiva Festival, Coloured Synergy Festival, and CVX).

 Previous first aid training has no bearing on your becoming an SJA volunteer.
 Unless your previous first aid training was done to become an SJA volunteer, you will have to go through the application process outlined above.
 (If you are SJA-trained though, get in touch and come volunteer with us!)